koelling/amplimap/docs/usage.rst

 This will go through the first few steps of the pipeline but will not run the more advanced analysis-specific parts.

-To run these additional steps, you need to add so-called *target rules* to the ``amplimap`` command line.
+To run these additional analyses, you need to add so-called *target rules* to the ``amplimap`` command line.
 Some of these are listed below.